 Because I’m a two dimensional abstract painter, it means my original work on canvasses isn’t digital, which means I have to develop and refine an analog-to-digital concept and process.

 I painted the first Scarcity Obscura – Aberration.
-This triptych is abstract expressionism, in acrylics on canvass.
+This triptych is abstract expressionism, in acrylics on canvas.
 I then had each panel scanned using a high resolution flatbed process that converts it into a digital art file.
 Next I configured the digital files so they can be printed into limited edition high quality reproductions or viewed on a large screen Hi-Def monitor, or low res on a laptop or phone.

 Then, I’ll paint a second work of art over the first canvasses, virtually obscuring the physical incarnation, keeping the energy of the piece intact.
 I’ll repeat this layering twice and offer to a collector or collectors, the triptych with each additional abstract painted one on top of the other, obscuring either partially or entirely, the image below.
 In a sense this process is an aberration.

-Each canvass in the Limited Edition will be digitally scanned as soon as it is complete.
+Each canvas in the Limited Edition will be digitally scanned as soon as it is complete.
 This differentiating factor is made possible by creating an innovative analog/digital platform developed exclusively for progressive contemporary collectors.

 The digital files will be of a high enough resolution to print using a fine art process like giclee.